34 Best Spy Thriller Books To Add To Your Library

 32. The Moscow Club by Joseph Finder

 The Moscow Club opens in the streets of Moscow with the death of a chauffeur working with a spy ring.
 CIA agent Charles Stone gets pulled into the mystery when he receives a tape that shows a hidden problem within the Kremlin.
-This launches a mystery that has surprising connections to the agent’s family history.
+This launches a mystery with surprising connections to the agent’s family history.

-The Moscow Club
+Joseph Finder, The Moscow Club

 33. I Am Pilgrim by Terry Hayes